Lennon continues to rest in peace

 I’m not certain how the Vatican missed this nugget - the song might have come out when Popes were dying and being replaced with some regularity - but it is a seriously more blasphemous statement than “We’re more popular than Jesus.”

-mous, elocution reveals is how irrelevant the church was already becoming in the world.
+The only thing their silence on the second, more blasphemous, elocution reveals is how irrelevant the church was already becoming in the world.
 The church was still reeling from the fact that it could no longer just torture people to death and, I guess, figured the next best thing was to show it could kill the career of any young upstart who crossed it.

 Well done.